-The same process will repeat several times:
+During disk scan, the same process will repeat several times:

-- Read a slice from the disk
+- Read a new slice from the disk

 Working with Clips

-4. Disk Map in iPhoto
+4. Disk Map

-5. Define and extract clips
+6. Define and extract clips

 The Disk Map allows to define the clips that you want to recover.
 This flexible approach is very useful when your have a huge hard disk but you only want to recover a part of it.
 Or when you don't have enough disk space to recover everything in one shot.

-- Select a sequence of images
+- Select a sequence of thumbnails

-- Show file
+- Show file in Finder